shawnewallace/shawnewallace.github.com/_posts/2012-11-01-Your-Maturing-Team.md

 published: false
 ---

-What to improve on.
+>We're pretty good, but we need to get better.

+##We Still Have Pain

 * Better Craftsmanship

-Mature process
+##Mature process

 * True Test First
 * Better Engineering to support OOP and testing.
 * Roll in Reporting to Show Emphasis